nymtech/docs/content/mixnet/mixnodes.md

 #### What layer should I use?

-In general, we want to run a mixnet that's 3 layers deep for out testnet.
+We are running a mixnet that's 3 layers deep for our testnet.
 Have a look at the [Nym testnet dashboard](https://dashboard.nymtech.net), and slot yourself into layer 1, 2, or 3.
-If you're running IPv6, please pick layer 2 or layer 3, as a lot of consumer clients still do not fully support IPv6 and may not be able to talk to your nodes.

 We are currently working to eliminate the need for you to choose a layer - the system itself will soon do the job automatically.

+#### IPv4 vs IPv6

+If you're joining the testnet, please make sure that your mixnode speaks *both* IPv4 **and** IPv6.
+You will need to cooperate with other nodes properly in order to route traffic.

 #### Check the dashboard